 As we mentioned before, when you are buying a premium WordPress theme there is usually some return policy if you are not satisfied with the product.
 Most likely, it’s in the form of a money-back guarantee.
 Use this feature, wisely!

 In that guarantee period, you can test the theme and check if it really matches standards of a proper WordPress theme.
 To do so, you use the Theme Check plugin.
-If, for some reason, you trust more a third-party tool rather than a WordPress plugin, check Themecheck.org.
-This website uses a forked version of the plugin.
+If, for some reason, you trust more a third-party tool rather than a WordPress plugin, check Themecheck.info.

 Why Do All Good Things Must Come To an End?